 Exploring your Why

-Our recreation programming is individualized to help girls discover their purpose.
-While other programs focus on adventure activities, we consider recreation to be anything girls pursue in their free time–from physical activity to creative expression or even community service.
+Our recreation programming is individualized to help girls and assigned female at birth discover their purpose.
+While other programs focus on adventure activities, we consider recreation to be anything girls and assigned female at birth pursue in their free time–from physical activity to creative expression or even community service.
 We talk about recreation as anything that helps them life a whole-hearted life.
-Our initial recreation assessment asks girls to consider what they believe are their core values and values that they want to work on before asking them to brainstorm possible activities that may help them find a sense of purpose consistent with these values.
+Our initial recreation assessment asks girls and assigned female at birth to consider what they believe are their core values and values that they want to work on before asking them to brainstorm possible activities that may help them find a sense of purpose consistent with these values.

 Defining your Belief System

 We ask them to consider values that give them meaning, security, and pleasure as well as qualities they respect in themselves.
-This is often the hardest part of the assessment, as girls either feel out of touch with their values or have recognized how they’ve changed over time.
+This is often the hardest part of the assessment, as girls and assigned female at birth either feel out of touch with their values or have recognized how they’ve changed over time.
 Some examples include: authenticity, balance, connection, freedom, kindness, responsibility, and trust.

 Following your Bliss

-After exploring their “why,” girls are encouraged to explore their “how.”
+After exploring their “why,” girls and assigned female at birth are encouraged to explore their “how.”
 For some, this means picking up old hobbies they lost interest in and getting in touch with their inner child.
 For others, this means continuing to engage in activities they began to explore in previous treatment programs.
-Some girls choose individual activities, while others benefit from learning from others or doing things in a group.
+Some girls and assigned female at birth choose individual activities, while others benefit from learning from others or doing things in a group.
 Salt Lake City is the ideal location to try something new, with a vibrant arts and music scene, several state and national parks, and many colleges and universities.

 Checking in with yourself

-To learn more about how we encourage young women to explore their passions, contact us at 801-444-0794.
+To learn more about how we encourage teens to explore their passions, contact us at 801-444-0794.